Primary Navigation Mobile

 The Sandero Stepway has been conceived to deal well with rough and unmade roads as well as the worst potholes that typical cities have to offer.
 And on that, it succeeds – these conditions are shrugged off with real ease.

-However, on the motorway, it starts to struggle more, with an unsettled ride and rather too much wind noise from the front screen and door mirrors leaving the driver tired after a day behind the wheel.
+On the motorway, it starts to struggle more than we’d expect, with an unsettled, floaty ride and rather too much wind noise from the front screen and door mirrors leaving the driver tired after a day behind the wheel.